syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 **Show delay**

-ToolTip also has support for delay the time to display by setting [`SetInitialShowDelay`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip~SetInitialShowDelay.html#) property in milliseconds.
+ToolTip also has support to delay the time to display by setting the [`SetInitialShowDelay`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip~SetInitialShowDelay.html#) property in milliseconds.

 The following code example demonstrates the tooltip will be delayed for 1 second at the before display.